Kostas Sloukas: Panathinaikos

 On 8 July 2023, Sloukas signed a lucrative three‑year contract with Panathinaikos, joining the arch‑rival of Olympiacos B.C. and once again shifting the balance of power in Greek basketball and the EuroLeague.
 He was named team captain ahead of the season by coach Ergin Ataman.

 In his very first season with Panathinaikos, Sloukas played a defining role as the club captured the 2023–24 EuroLeague title, earning Final Four MVP honours after a 24‑point (6/6 FG, 4/4 3P), 2‑rebounds, 3‑assists performance in the Final vs Real Madrid.
 That same year the club also reclaimed the Greek League championship, and Sloukas’s leadership and clutch play were repeatedly highlighted throughout the campaign.

 On 4 November 2025, Sloukas signed a one‑year “carte blanche” contract extension through 2027, continuing his commitment to the club.

 On 11 November 2025, during a EuroLeague game against Paris Basketball, Sloukas became the first player in EuroLeague history to surpass 10,000 total minutes played, finishing the night with 10,004 minutes in his career after logging just under 22 minutes in the contest.

+On January 30 2026, Sloukas made his 450th EuroLeague appearance, marking another milestone in his 16th season in the competition, second only then to Real Madrid's Sergio Llull (then 468).

+In April 2026, Sloukas underwent knee surgery after suffering a left knee injury during training.
+He had a tear in the outer meniscus of his left knee.